henishpatel/CricInfo-Scrapper/README.md

 # CricInfo-Scrapper
-A web scrapper application which has ability to scrap any tournament fixtures and keep those matches in excel and folders.
+I wrote a script using axios, jsdom, excel4node and pdf4lib which scraps WorldCup 2019 scorecards from cricinfo and stores that in excel sheets and pdf form.
+The purpose of writing this script was to get familiar with using npm modules and promises in JavaScript.
 # Tech-Stack Used
  - JavaScript
  - Libraries used